 Dental porcelain or zirconia are the two main ceramic materials used to make porcelain crowns.
 These materials mimic the translucency and color of real teeth while providing strength, biocompatibility, and a natural look.

-Everybody-Porcelain Crowns: Because of their translucency and realistic appearance, porcelain crowns offer the best cosmetic results.
+All-Porcelain Crowns: Because of their translucency and realistic appearance, porcelain crowns offer the best cosmetic results.
 For the restoration of front teeth, they are appropriate.

 Porcelain-Fused-to-Metal (PFM) Crowns: These combine the aesthetics of porcelain with the strength of metal.
 They are frequently used for molars and teeth that are subjected to strong chewing forces.

-Zirconia crowns: Exceptionally strong and aesthetically pleasing, zirconia is a long-lasting and biocompatible material.
+Zirconia Crowns: Exceptionally strong and aesthetically pleasing, zirconia is a long-lasting and biocompatible material.
 Zirconia crowns are the best option for the restoration of anterior and posterior teeth.